slatlas/atlasdocs/Product/ProductInventory.md

 * Identify low stock, out of stock, and overstock situations
 * View inventory history and complete audit trail
 * Support for multiple units of measure
-* Real-time inventory updates from field activities and production
+* Real-time inventory updates from field activities and production (including automatic deduction when treatments are created)
 * Visual inventory level indicators
 * Generate and export inventory reports
 * Filter and search across all inventory records
+* **Forecasting** - Demand forecasting and stockout prediction with risk analysis (Critical/High/Medium/Low)
+* **Reorder recommendations** - Recommended reorder quantities and reorder alerts based on usage and committed demand
+* **Warehouse forecast** - Compare delivery order demand to current inventory by warehouse and date; export to Excel

 ## Permissions